WindRiver-Labs/wr-installer/installer.md

 - Only builds on 32bit bsp
 - If installer image is 32bit and target image is 64bit, qemu in installer build cannot boot target.

+## Adding custom installer.conf to installer image

+The intaller script can read answers from /etc/installer.conf to help speed up the installation process.
+To add one to the installer image requires the user to either copy the file to their project directory and/or configure their local.conf file.

+    cp <path>/installer.conf <installer_build_dir>/bitbake_build/conf/.

+    or

+    edit <installer_build_dir>/bitbake_build/conf/local.conf
+    WRL_INSTALLER_CONF = "/my/installer.conf"